Microsoft Fabric.

 Do we need to buy Microsoft Fabric licences before starting?

-Microsoft Fabric is included in most Microsoft 365 E3 and E5 plans via Fabric capacity.
-Many organisations already have access and have not activated it.
-Before the sprint starts, we check your existing licence position — if you already have Fabric capacity, we work within it.
-If not, a Fabric F2 capacity costs around $262/month and is sufficient for the Starter Sprint.
+Microsoft 365 E5 includes Power BI Pro, but neither E3 nor E5 includes paid Microsoft Fabric capacity — that is a separate Azure purchase.
+Before the sprint starts we check your licence position: if you already have Fabric capacity we work within it, otherwise a Fabric F2 capacity costs around $262/month and is enough for the Starter Sprint.
 We do not profit from licence sales — we tell you what you actually need.

 Can we connect SAP Business One or SAP S/4HANA in the sprint?